 COMM 553 Political Economy of Global Telecommunications and Information (4) The political, economic, regulatory, and technological changes that are together creating a new world information economy.
 The politics of international telecommunications is emphasized.

-COMM 554x Regression and Multivariate Communication Research III (4) Advanced analysis of variance, regression models, path analysis, MANOVA, discriminant analysis.
-Taught in Computer Lab.
-Not available for Master of Communication Management students.
-Prerequisite: COMM 552x.
+COMM 554 Regression and Multivariate Communication Research (4) Advanced analysis of variance, regression models, path analysis, MANOVA, and discriminant analysis.
+Not open to Master of Communication Management students.

-COMM 556x Advanced Communication Research IV (4) Structural Equation Modeling, LISREL and Log Linear.
-Taught in Computer Lab.
-Not available for Master of Communication Management students.
-Prerequisite: COMM 554x.
+COMM 556 Advanced Methods in Communication Research (4) Structural Equation Modeling, LISREL, log linear and other advanced statistical methods used in contemporary communication research.
+Not open to Master of Communication Management students.

 COMM 561 Leading and Communicating Change in Global Organizations (4) Communication perspectives on the process and outcomes of globalization; role of large media organizations in the global flow of information; and leadership and multiculturalism.